Workbench61/How-Not-To-Do-Minecraft-Mods/README.md

 - If you are not sure how to implement your idea check how [Botania](https://github.com/Vazkii/Botania) does it.

-Exceptions are Rannuncarpus placing blocks and Bore Lens breaking blocks.
+Exceptions are Rannuncarpus placing blocks, Bore Lens breaking blocks and Crafting Crate.

 # Articles